DiaconuGabriel/MPU9250-Library/README.md

 # MPU9250-Library
 MPU9250 simple library for a smarwatch project in Arduino.
+Uses Wire.h also.